 Without years of work experience, your academics inevitably carry more weight.
 It’s harder to explain a poor GPA when you’ve only just graduated.
 To some extent you might be able to mitigate lackluster grades with a strong GMAT, but a weaker GPA may be perceived as a lack of effort or commitment – even if you’ve had a few strong internships.
 Business schools want evidence you can handle the quant heavy coursework, but that doesn’t mean you have to be an economics or business major to apply.

 “We are looking for a variety of student profiles to join our diverse MiM classes,” says LBS’s Kernwein Thrane.
-“A common misconception for graduate business degrees is that we are only looking for students from business backgrounds when in fact less than 35% of our current class are from business/management degrees.
+“A common misconception for graduate business degrees is that we are only looking for students from business backgrounds when in fact less than 35% of our class are from business/management degrees.
 We have many from Economics, Engineering, Humanities, Law, Maths/Science and Social Sciences.
 We are looking for students who can give diverse perspectives whether that be educational, professional, cultural or socio-economic.
 Much like an MBA application we take a very holistic view of our applicants.”

 INSEAD’s Fougea likewise underscores that MiM admissions teams are actively seeking diverse undergrad backgrounds.
-She cites that “…47% of the enrolled students had studied Business/Administration before the MiM, 20% Economics, 12% Engineering, 10% Humanities & Arts and 6% Law or Political Sciences.”
+She cites that “…47% of the enrolled students in 2020 had studied Business/Administration before the MiM, 20% Economics, 12% Engineering, 10% Humanities & Arts and 6% Law or Political Sciences.”
 So a liberal arts background is welcome, just make sure you do well on the GMAT’s quant section and have a class like statistics under your belt.
 Take the time to prepare and practice for your GMAT exam, and show your abilities in the classroom with related undergraduate coursework.

 4. Track record of leadership & engagement.